ansible/eda-partner-testing/README.md

 ## Running `tox` Locally

-To run `tox` in your local dev environment with this template, you must run tox from the dir above your collection root.
-This is because of a `setuptools` error that will not allow tox to run in a "flat-hierarchy" environment.
+To run `tox` in your local dev environment with this template after placing the `.github/workflows/tox.ini` template inside the collection's `.github/workflows` dir, take the following steps:

-Our recommendation is to keep a **copy** of the `tox.ini` file one dir above the collection root in your local environment, and when locally testing, run `tox` from the dir above your collection:

-    .                               # One dir above the collection ├── tox.ini
-    ├── <collection_dir>            # Local collection dir
-    │   └── <collection_content> ...
-    └── ...

-To run tox with this template, first be **in** the directory above the collection, then run:

-    tox -- <collection_dir>
+    cd .github/workflows    # This `cd` is assuming pwd is the collection root tox -- ../..            # To run tox over the collection root and its contents.

-The `--` flag tells `tox` to pass the next argument into the `tox.ini` file where `{posargs}` is specified.
+The `--` flag tells `tox` to pass the next argument(s) into the `tox.ini` file where `{posargs}` is specified.

 This is how the template will find the EDA plugin content inside your collection.
 Changing this or not adhering to this structure could cause `tox` to give a false clean result, which is why we recommend sticking to this structure.